kathrynr22/be-nc-news/README.md

 ### Running the tests

-I have followed TDD (Test Driven Development) best practises when building this application and it is built on the basis of RESTful endpoints.
+I have followed TDD (Test Driven Development) best practice when building this application and it is built on the basis of RESTful endpoints.

 To test the utility functions: